 Tips may be split or pooled by various employees.
 For example, you may have seen a tip jar at a car wash.
 If you have such a situation in your business, you probably have a policy about how these tips are split.
 Service charges may also be considered to be pooled tips.

-Your business's tip pool may not include employees who don't usually receive tipis, like dishwashers, cooks, chefs, and janitors.
+Your business's tip pool may not include employees who don't usually receive tips, like dishwashers, cooks, chefs, and janitors.

 How Do I Know What Tips an Employee Received?

-Employees are required to keep a daily tip record and report these tips to you ($20 or over a month) on a regular basis.
+Employees are required to keep a daily tip record and report these tips to their employer ($20 or over a month) on a regular basis.
 The IRS suggests reporting by the 10th day of the month.

 Of course, the employee must report tip income on their individual tax return.
 In addition to reporting tips included on their annual W-2 form, they must also report tips for Social Security and Medicare tax calculation purposes (using IRS Form 4137).

 The U.S. Department of Labor says that tipped employees are those who customarily and regularly receive more than $30 a month in tips, for purposes related to the wage and hour law (FLSA).
 The IRS says that tips $20 a month or over must be reported for federal income tax purposes.